 So, basically CloneZilla Live is live linux distro with FileZilla and other backup utilities preinstalled.

-It runs entirely from the USB/CD media and do not require HDD install, copy to RAM option is available on the boot menu, so after booting the bootable media could be removed safely.
+It runs entirely from the USB/CD media and do not require HDD install.
+The copy to RAM option is available on the boot menu, so after booting the bootable media could be removed safely.

 Get CloneZilla from here.